plengqui/GatewayApplication/README.md

 which will feed actual captured live data from the file live_test_data.txt to the serial port COM2 in binary format.

 ## TODO
-* Send punches to competition administration system using SIRAP.
 * Log sequence number of punches from each attached Sportident station (remember there can be more than one Sportident station per Tinymesh radio unit) and raise alarm when any gap in the sequence is detected.
 Show number of missing punches, control number, and time interval.
+This will probably require a change in the protocol so that station id is added to the punch data serial packet.
+Maybe there is an unused byte somewhere?